Use JTAG AXI Manager to Control HDL Coder Generated IP Core

 2. Open the HDL Workflow Advisor from the

 hdlcoder_led_blinking/led_counter subsystem by right-clicking the

-led_counter subsystem, and choosing HDL Code > HDL Workflow Advisor.
+led_counter subsystem and choosing HDL Code > HDL Workflow Advisor.

 ZedBoard.
-If you don't have this option, select Get more to open the Support Package Installer.
+If you do not see this option, select Get more to open the Support Package Installer.
 In the Support Package Installer, select

 5. Click Run This Task to run the Set Target Device and Synthesis Tool task.